Land Trust Work

 Ecological corridors are passages on land or in water, between a park and the surrounding natural environment.
 They enable movement of wildlife and dispersal of plant species, and facilitate seasonal migration, reproduction, feeding and adaptation to environmental change.

-Pollinators and pollinator habitat
+Pollinators and Pollinator Habitat

 Light pollution